Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Consumer products across various categories, including cleaning products, beauty products, paints and coatings, appliances, electronics, textiles, building products, and food and beverages

-Requirements: To earn the Green Good Housekeeping Seal, a product must first receive the primary Good Housekeeping Seal, which involves rigorous evaluation for performance and safety.
+What are the Requirements: To earn the Green Good Housekeeping Seal, a product must first receive the primary Good Housekeeping Seal, which involves rigorous evaluation for performance and safety.
 The product then undergoes an environmental assessment focusing on factors such as water and energy usage in manufacturing, ingredient and product safety, packaging reduction, and corporate social responsibility.

-Description: Introduced as an extension of the original Good Housekeeping Seal, the Green Good Housekeeping Seal helps consumers identify products that are both effective and environmentally responsible.
+What does it mean: Introduced as an extension of the original Good Housekeeping Seal, the Green Good Housekeeping Seal helps consumers identify products that are both effective and environmentally responsible.
 Products bearing this seal are also backed by Good Housekeeping’s limited warranty, which offers refunds or replacements if a product is found defective within two years of purchase.

 Link: Green Good Housekeeping Seal